melle/Intercom-Blaster/README.md

 ## The name...

-Years ago on a German podcast (likely *Bits und so*), a Coding Monkeys developer mentioned an internal tool that could blast images to colleagues’ screens; they dubbed it “Retina Blaster.”
-I wanted the same “instant reveal” idea—just with video—so “Intercom Blaster” stuck.
+Years ago on a German podcast (likely *[Bits und so](https://www.bitsundso.de/)*), a [Coding Monkeys](https://www.codingmonkeys.de/) developer mentioned an internal tool that could blast images to colleagues’ screens; they dubbed it "Retina Blaster".
+I wanted the same "instant reveal" idea - just with video - so "Intercom Blaster" stuck.

 ## How?